 Targacept, Inc., a Delaware corporation (the Company), was formed on March 7, 1997.
 The Company is a biopharmaceutical company engaged in the design, discovery and development of NNR TherapeuticsTM, a new class of drugs for the treatment of diseases and disorders primarily of the central nervous system.
-The Company's NNR Therapeutics selectively target neuronal nicotinic receptors, or NNRs.
+The Company's NNR Therapeutics selectively target neuronal nicotinic receptors, which it refers to as NNRs.
 Its facilities are located in Winston-Salem, North Carolina.